btholt/complete-intro-to-react-v5/lessons/testing.md

 - Using test-ids is a good idea because you're divorcing test logic from typical app logic, hence why we don't use a normal ID.
 If your structure changes, you just move the testid to be somewhere else and it continues working.
 - `react-testing-library` has its own cleanup to do so we pass that function to Jest to let it do it.
 - Next we use render to render out all the SearchParams in a testing vacuum to JS representation of the JS markup.
 From there we check that it populates the animal dropdown with the correct number of animals (the +1 is there because there's an empty option too.)
-- We're using `toHaveBeenCalled` to check on the spied methods to make sure the app is calling the API correctly.
-You can get really granular with what params but we'll skip that for now.

 Run this test via `npx jest`.
 If you seeit work, then place `"test": "jest"` in your package.json's scripts.